Fourth-Year Medical Students Meet Their Match

-In all, 240 College of Medicine students matched with residency programs, 72 of them with Pennsylvania hospitals.
-Thirty-eight students will be going to New York, 36 to California, 22 to New Jersey, 13 to Ohio, and 11 to Maryland, among other places.
+In all, 242 College of Medicine students matched with residency programs, 79 of them with Pennsylvania hospitals.
+Thirty-six students will be going to New York, 26 to California, 21 to New Jersey, 13 to Massachusetts, and 8 each to Washington, D.C., and Texas, among other places.

 Internal medicine was the most popular field, with 62 students matching for their residency.
 Twenty-eight students will go into pediatrics; 22 into anesthesiology; 18 into obstetrics/gynecology; 16 each into general surgery and emergency medicine; 15 into family medicine; 8 each into orthopaedic surgery and psychiatry; 7 into radiology; 5 into neurology; 4 each into ophthalmology and urology; and 3 each into physical medicine and rehabilitation, otolaryngology and interventional radiology.